 Scorpius turned to look at Rose, who was opening her book to the instructed page, a sudden sickening feeling overwhelming his stomach.

 Cathleen groaned inwardly at the sound of Dominique’s sing song voice.
-Turning their heads they watched as she gilded over to them with perfect grace, a scroll of parchment and a peacock colored quill floating not far behind her.
+Turning their heads, they watched as she glided over to them with perfect grace, a scroll of parchment and a peacock-colored quill floating not far behind her.

 There was a point in time when she didn’t use to be so self-centered.
 For first and second year she was friends with Rose and Cathleen, but as time went on and they started to outgrow those awkward adolescences, Dominique began to distant herself from the two.
 She joined organization that she could work her way to the top and making friends with girls like Raven Heartly and Sophia Sharp, who were born strikingly beautiful with the world at their fingertips.
 Occasionally she would say hello to them and be polite but even that stopped after Rose got something that Dominique wanted.

-“We’ve been here for the past hour,” Cathleen replied snarkly.
+“We’ve been here for the past hour,” Cathleen replied snarkily.

 “Why is Clark always involved?”
 Cathleen mumbled.